xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ### ♦️ Staking
-  - Join the Xenify revolution by staking your XNF tokens and become an integral part of the protocol's growth.
+  - Embrace the Xenify revolution and become an integral part of the protocol's growth by staking your XNF tokens.
 As a staker, you will earn a well-deserved share of protocol fees and swap fees generated within the ecosystem.
-Experience exceptional rewards from both burning activities and swap fees across supported chains, making your participation in Xenify's ecosystem truly rewarding.
+Delight in exceptional rewards from both burning activities and swap fees across supported chains, making your participation in Xenify's ecosystem truly gratifying.

-  - Discover Xenify's innovative staking model that enables users to stake XNF tokens and earn 100% of the protocol fees derived from direct burns of DXN or xYSL.
-Take advantage of receiving rewards in the form of native chain rewards, a highly sought-after and liquid asset, ensuring an impressive return on your investment.
+  - Explore Xenify's groundbreaking staking model, empowering users to stake XNF tokens and earn 100% of the protocol fees originating from direct burns of DXN or xYSL.
+Capitalize on the opportunity to receive rewards in the form of native chain rewards, a highly sought-after and liquid asset, assuring an impressive return on your investment.

-  - Embrace Xenify's unique swap fee distribution mechanism, which allocates an impressive 50% of the platform's swap fees to its dedicated stakers.
-By staking XNF tokens, you'll enjoy a consistent flow of income through native chain rewards.
-This substantial distribution not only supports the token price but also further incentivizes stakers, fostering a strong token value and encouraging long-term commitment.
+  - Dive into Xenify's distinctive swap fee distribution mechanism, allocating a remarkable 50% of the platform's swap fees to its committed stakers.
+By staking XNF tokens, you'll indulge in a consistent flow of income through native chain rewards.
+This generous distribution not only bolsters the token price but also further incentivizes stakers, cultivating a robust token value and promoting long-term dedication.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)